laggykiller/sticker-convert/README.md

     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.

 ## Pre-compiled releases
 Pre-compiled releases available for Windows and MacOS, for both GUI and CLI version.
+Unzip the downloaded file and run sticker_convert_cli or sticker_convert_gui

 Docker image of the CLI version is available for Linux.